twooster/holz/README.md

 ##### Default `levelOutput`

-Like so:
+Again, this setting determines whether numeric or string levels are output in the field determined by the `levelKey` setting.
+It defaults to:

 ```javascript
 export const defaultLevelOutput = 'string' as const
 ```

-This means the default is that the level information (attached to the `levelKey`) field, is outputted as a string.
-Like `'info'` or `'error'`.
+This means that the level information is outputted as a string, e.g., `'info'` or `'error'`.

 ##### Default `levelKey`